 MDPI and ACS Style.

 VIRUSES 27/02/21 Genetic Characteristics of Avian Influenza Virus Isolated from Wild Birds in South Korea, 2019–2020.
 Wild aquatic birds, a natural reservoir of avian influenza viruses (AIVs), transmit AIVs to poultry farms, causing huge economic losses.

 Phylogenetic and molecular analyses were conducted to characterize the genetic origins of the H11N9 strain.
 Phylogenetic analysis indicated that eight gene segments of strain H11N9 belonged to the Eurasian lineages.
 Analysis of nucleotide sequence similarity of both the hemagglutinin (HA) and neuraminidase (NA) genes revealed the highest homology with A/duck/Kagoshima/KU57/2014 (H11N9), showing 97.70% and 98.00% nucleotide identities, respectively.
+Additionally, internal genes showed homology higher than 98% compared to those of other isolates derived from duck and wild birds.
 VIRUSES 10/11/19 Molecular Characterization of a Novel Avian Influenza A (H2N9) Strain Isolated from Wild Duck in Korea in 2018.
-1.

 AFP 15/01/15 Corée du Sud: fièvre aphteuse et grippe aviaire.
 La Corée du Sud, confrontée à une épidémie de fièvre aphteuse et de grippe aviaire, a annoncé aujourd'hui le confinement temporaire des animaux de ferme pour éviter une réédition de la crise de 2011 qui avait entraîné l'abattage de millions de bêtes.